colabottles/toddl/posts/enough-with-dark-patterns-already.md

 ## My Current Work Behind Deceptive Patterns

-Leaving the social and political debates aside, I have brought the term to the W3C in out quest to recognize spots in WCAG that need to be filled.
+Leaving the social and political debates aside, I have brought the term to the W3C in our quest to recognize spots in WCAG that need to be filled.
 Enter [the Framework for Accessibile Specification of Technologies (FAST)](https://raw.githack.com/w3c/fast/restructure-functional-and-user-needs/index.html).

 Those patterns or anti-patterns that are used to trick users.
 Those patterns and anti-patterns that cause harm whether with or without intent.
 Because it happens in this day and age whether we want to acknowledge it or not.
 It is there.